-For the fourth year we have continued our efforts of preventing foreclosure.
+For the fifth year we have continued our efforts of active engagement to prevent foreclosure.
 Through a truly collaborative approach, we partnered with local agencies to reach those citizens that were experiencing financial hardships and to connect them to vital resources.
 Again this year was the continuation of the loan rescue program that would assist in paying delinquent property taxes for those that qualified.